Policies and Author FAQ

-Because deposits are intended to be permanent contributions to RIT Scholar Works, works that are in progress or ephemeral in nature are not recommended for contribution.
+Deposits are intended to be permanent contributions to RIT Scholar Works.
+Therefore, works that are in progress, or are ephemeral in nature are not recommended for contribution.

 Is there a limit to how old a work can be that is submitted to RIT Scholar Works?